 Jordan Martell

-I started Out of the Wilderness in 2020 as a result of what I would consider in the moment as “a chance conversation” with one of my wife’s patients.
+I started Out of the Wilderness in 2020 as a result of what I would consider in the moment as “a chance conversation” with one of my wife’s chiropractic patients.
 She told me I needed to consider becoming a provider and how in need of healthy people who can show support and care of others our surrounding communities are.
 I didn’t sleep for a couple nights thereafter.
-I thought I was climbing the ladder, but God was definitely working on me.
-OotW launched the week of COVID, but if anything it positioned us to truly be that light in a dark place for those we serve.
+I thought I was climbing the corporate ladder, but God was definitely working on me in this.
+OotW officially launched the week COVID shut down the world, but if anything it positioned us to truly be that light in a dark place for those we serve.

 I love this team of people.
 They are of the highest quality, not just in skillset but in character and heart, to live out what God has called us to.